martinda/external-workspace-manager/README.md

 ```

-If you use the Cloudbees Folder plugin, the `$LINK` is the part of the
+If you use the Folder plugin, the `$LINK` is the part of the
 `$JOB_NAME` path up to the first slash.
-So if the Cloudbees Folder name is
+So if the Folder name is
 `Admin/Test/jobName`, then the symbolic link `$LINK` is to `Admin` only.